migramirez2/Harmony-ONE/progress/frank-egloff.md

 **2-Week Deliverables by 2024-05-20:**
 Finish Claude's tool implementation to have 1Bot ready for the Defi/AI project.
 Support Hyperlane and Dune implementation and work on the Arbitrum wallet finder.

+2024-05-15 Wed: Continued working on Vertex's trade app porting and updating the Explorer app.
+However, had issues with the local environment with the corepack package and am working on fixing it.

+2024-05-14 Tue: Kept reviewing Vertex's trade app architecture/logic.

 2024-05-13 Mon: Deployed all Vertex contracts to Harmony Testnet.
 Currently, reviewing trade app architecture and looking at how contracts, GraphQL, and API calls are handled.

 ---